juturpraveen/articles/README.md

 2. Classification part: On top of the extracted features, this classifier assigns the probability of image being a certain object.
 Like the object has 80% chance of being a cat.

 ## Feature extraction: Convolution and Pooling

 ### How does convolution work?
+Convolution is a mathematical combination of 2 functions to produce 3rd function.
+Input data is 1s function and the kernel(filter) is the 2nd function.
+These both are combined to produce feature map (the 3rd function).

+#### How do the 1st and 2nd functions are combined?
+Feature map is obtained by sliding the kernel or filter over the input.
+At each location matrix multiplication is performed to sum up the result into feature map.

+Numerous convolutions are performed using different kernels/filters resulting in different numerous feature maps.